Effective viscosity and elasticity in dense suspensions under impact: Toward a modeling of walking on suspensions: Evaluation of viscosity and elastic force around the impactor

-where $\tilde{g}$ is the effective gravity acceleration defined as $\tilde{g} = g (\rho_I-\rho_f)/\rho_f$, where $\rho_I$ and $\rho_f$ are the density of the impactor and the suspensions respectively.
-Note that gravity acts on the negative $z$ direction as shown in the first term on the right-hand side of Eq. \eqref{eq:eom}.

-In order to propose a model that does not depend on the simulation data to recover the motion of the impactor, we need to determine two unknown variables: (i) the effective viscosity $\eta_{\rm eff}$ and (ii) the elastic force $F_{\rm el}$.
+where $m_I$ is the mass of the impactor, and $\tilde{g}$ is the effective gravity acceleration defined as $\tilde{g}: = g (\rho_I-\rho_f)/\rho_f$ with the densities of the impactor$\rho_I$ and the solvent $\rho_f$.
+The second term on the right-hand side (RHS) of Eq. \eqref{eq:eom} has been introduced in Ref. \cite{brassard2020}, and its validity has been verified in Ref. \cite{pradipto2021b}.
+In order to propose a model that does not need to refer to the simulation data, we need to determine two unknown variables: (i) the effective viscosity $\eta_{\rm eff}$ and (ii) the elastic force $F_{\rm el}$.
+The previous studies~\cite{brassard2020,pradipto2021b} suggest that $F_{\rm el}$ is not important in the early stage of the impact.